thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

 nationality over the persons responsible for the collision, etc).
-A more recent illustration of judicial investigation of the problem whether a practice of States conclusively reflects tence of a customary rule of international law is the North Sea Continental Shelf Cases, I.C.J.
+A more recent illustration of judicial investigation of the problem whether a practice of States conclusively reflects tence of a customary rule of international law is the _North Sea Continental Shelf Cases_, I.C.J.
 Reports, 1969, 3, where the International Court of Justice ruled against the existence of a customary rule that the division of a common continental shelf of adjacent countries must be effected according to the equidistance principle.